 The Union-Pearson train line must be an affordable, electrified, public train line for all.

 A Metrolinx report released quietly on Friday shows ridership levels on the controversial UPX train have dropped even further.
-The report shows the trains ran at just 8% […]
+The report shows the trains ran at just 8% capacity in […]

 Thousands of transit riders are packed daily into an overcrowded Toronto transit system, while one transit line in Toronto continues to run virtually empty.
 Dane Grgas reports on the problem […]